MarkyJoe1990/SRPG-Studio/Mechanics/New Game Config/$readme.txt

 			{
 				table: 0,
 				id: 1,
-				options: ["Red", "Blue", "Green"]
+				options: [25, 50, 75]
 			}
 		]
 	}

 	To Do:
-	- Request by Repeat: Allow for option to increment variables (with min and max values) instead of having a set of options represented as strings.
+	- Request by Repeat: Allow for option to increment variables (with min and max values) instead of having a set of options.
 */